Moths of North Carolina

 Habitats and Life History

-Habitats: Our records come from woodland edges, old pastures, or other sites where Honey Locusts are likely to occur
+Habitats: Our records come from woodland edges, old pastures, or other sites where Honey Locust is likely to occur.

-Larval Host Plants: Larvae are monophagous on Honey Locust (Wagner et al., 2011) - View
+Larval Host Plants: Larvae are monophagous on Honey Locust (Gleditsia triacanthos) (Wagner et al., 2011).
+In North Carolina, Stephen Dunn and Sam Jaffe have reared larvae from Honey Locust. - View

 Wikipedia